supercollider/example-plugins/README.md

 Copy, move, or symbolic link the folder into your Extensions folder.
 You can find out which one that is by evaluating `Platform.userExtensionDir` in sclang.
 You can install the plugin(s) system-wide by copying to `Platform.systemExtensionDir`.

-Please note that currently (as of January 2018) Supernova is more picky about location of UGens on macOS.
-They need to be placed in a subdirectory called `plugins` inside the above mentioned extension directory.
+Please note that on macOS Supernova is more picky about location of UGens (as of January 2018).
+They need to be placed in a subdirectory called `plugins` inside the above mentioned Extensions folder.
 This pertains only to the UGen file (`.scx`), not the `.sc` class file.

 If you're not using sclang, the installation method varies.
 Ask the developer(s) of the client if you're not sure how.